An elegant decorative clock for the office or living room

 Prestigious design from England combined with the highest quality materials creates the Comitti brand.

-In 1845, Italian manufacturer of precision instruments, Onorato Comitti, traveled to England seeking new opportunities in a country enjoying unprecedented prosperity from the Industrial Revolution.
-In 1850, he opened his workshops alongside other specialists in Clerkenwell, London.
-Dedicated to the pursuit of perfection and innovation, he quickly gained an unmatched reputation for his recording instruments, including high-quality mercury and aneroid barometers.
-During the late Victorian period, the company became renowned as one of the best clockmakers in England, receiving an Honorary Diploma for craftsmanship in 1888.
-Over 150 years later, Comitti remains a family-owned brand, run by the fifth generation, faithful to Onorato Comitti’s principles, and continues to uphold its international reputation in the field of luxury clocks in the finest traditions of English horology.
+In 1845, Italian manufacturer of precision instruments, Onorato Comitti, traveled to England seeking a new future in a country enjoying unprecedented prosperity from the Industrial Revolution.
+In 1850, he opened his workshop alongside other specialists in Clerkenwell, London.
+Dedicated to the pursuit of perfection and innovation, he quickly gained an unmatched reputation for his recording instruments, including the highest quality mercury and aneroid barometers.
+During the late Victorian era, the company became renowned as one of the best clockmakers in England, receiving an Honorary Diploma for craftsmanship in 1888.
+Over 150 years later, Comitti remains a family-owned brand, run by the fifth generation, faithful to Onorato Comitti’s principles, and continues to uphold its international reputation in the field of luxury clocks, following the finest traditions of English watchmaking.

-The process of hand-polishing using French polishing techniques enhances the natural beauty of the cabinet.
+The processes of hand-polishing using French techniques are applied to enhance the natural beauty of the cabinets.
 The pores of the wooden surfaces are filled and sanded with fine papers to create a smooth base before applying lacquers.
-Finally, the surface is burnished and waxed with beeswax to achieve a rich natural patina.
+Finally, the surface is buffed and waxed with beeswax to achieve a rich, natural patina.
 The long clock produced by Comitti is a work of art, a heritage piece that will be treasured by future generations.

 Products made using inlay techniques

 Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen and is essentially decoration created by forming patterns or images from veneers of wood or other materials.
-The zenith of inlay art occurred between the late 17th and early 18th centuries, when craftsmanship reached the status of high art thanks to royal patronage in France.
+The zenith of inlay art occurred between the late 17th and early 18th centuries, when the craft reached high art status thanks to royal patronage in France.

 The arrival of William of Orange with his wife Mary and their court in 1689 sparked the fashion for this highly decorative craft in England.
-It had a direct influence on furniture designers, especially on longcase clock cabinets.
+It had a direct influence on furniture designers, especially on longcase clocks.
 For the first time, home furnishings became aspirational, driven by fashion and the highest standards of design inspired by technical education and classical architecture.
-Comitti artisans continue to produce inlays according to these high standards, using traditional techniques and noble, rare woods.
+Comitti artisans continue to produce inlay work to these high standards using traditional techniques and noble, rare woods.
 The time required to create these intricate panels is measured in days, and each piece is unique.

 What does navigation have to do with Comitti clocks?

 At the beginning of the 18th century, the biggest problem faced by navigators was calculating longitude, and thus determining their true position in the vastness of the oceans.
-Countless lives were lost as ships were wrecked in unknown waters, prompting the British Parliament to offer a reward of £20,000, equivalent to approximately £2,770,000 in today's currency.
-There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely precise clock would enable the calculation of east-west position or longitude.
+Countless lives were lost as ships were wrecked in unknown waters, which is why the British Parliament offered a reward of £20,000, equivalent to approximately £2,770,000 in today's currency, for a solution.
+There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of east-west position or longitude.

-For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer—the most accurate timekeeping device ever created—that, importantly, would keep precise time aboard a ship in extreme temperatures, weather conditions, and humidity.
+For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer, the most precise timekeeping device ever created, which, importantly, would keep accurate time aboard ships in extreme temperatures, humidity, and conditions.
 The Comitti Navigator is a tribute to the skill, ingenuity, and perseverance of one man who changed the course of history.

 Attributes / Details